michelg10/build-a-bot/1 - Hello, Typebot!.md

 ![1-create-a-typebot](1-create-a-typebot.png)

-Select "Start from scratch."
+Select "Start from scratch".
 You should now find yourself in the **flow editor**:

 ![1-flow-editor](1-flow-editor.png)